genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/how-to-run-a-transformation.md

 GET /api/v1/transformations/images
 ```

 Note the `name` and `version` of the image you want to use.
-Use `"latest"` for the most recent version, or a specific release tag (for example, `"0.0.7"`) for reproducibility in production pipelines.
+The `version` field is optional - if omitted or set to `"latest"`, the most recent version is used automatically.
+Specify an explicit version tag (for example, `"0.0.7"`) for reproducibility in production pipelines.
 See [Available images reference](available-images-reference.md) for the full catalogue and per-image guidance.

 ## Step 2: Create or identify a configuration